 It may feel like you’re starting your university journey alone, but take a look around you.
 Your flatmates are also starting their journey too.
 Together you can help each other figure out independent life.

-It can be daunting to talk to new people but after a couple of hours chilling out together, exploring campus, grabbing a coffee, or going on a night out, you’ll find that you’re a lot better at making friends than you might’ve first thought.
+It can be scary talking to new people but after a couple of hours chilling out together, exploring campus, grabbing a coffee or going on a night out, you’ll find that you’re a lot better at making friends than you first thought.
 You could also knock on your neighbour’s door and introduce yourself.
 Read our leaflet for some more tips on getting along with your flatmates.

-However, if for some reason you no longer enjoy living with your flatmates we recommend getting in contact with askUS or, if you live in a large student accommodation, asking at the reception if you can be moved.
+Remeber: If for some reason you no longer enjoy living with your flatmates, we recommend getting in contact with askUS or, if you live in a large student accommodation, asking at the reception if you can be moved.